 Oticon Medical will once again celebrate Good Vibrations Day on May 3rd, 2023.
 This marks the third year since the company founded this non-branded celebration to raise awareness of bone conduction hearing treatment, which is also known as Bone Anchored Awareness Day.
 By opening the celebration to all bone conduction device manufacturers, audiology professionals, and wearers, the hope is that more people who could benefit from this hearing solution will learn about its benefits worldwide.

-The date, May 3rd is carefully selected as it is the birthday of Per-Ingvar Brånemark.
-Brånemark was a Swedish physician and research professor and is known as father of osseointegration and the godfather of bone anchored hearing, because his discoveries enabled today’s bone conduction hearing devices.
+May 3rd was selected specifically because it is the birthday of Per-Ingvar Brånemark, a Swedish physician and research professor known as the father of osseointegration, and the godfather of bone anchored hearing.
+His discoveries enabled the development of modern bone conduction hearing devices.

 Wearers first joined the celebration of Good Vibrations Day in 2021 by sharing video clips, photos, and stories depicting their lives with a bone anchored hearing system.
 They have continued to share their experiences with others year-round, helping to spread the word about bone conduction as an effective treatment for certain forms of hearing loss.

 “For over 10 years I lived unaided and was miserable,” said wearer Ross W. “I would often sit with others and just smile because I was lost by the conversations going on around me.
 I never could tell what anyone was saying, so it created a disconnect.
 But when I got my first bone anchored hearing system, I was out in the open talking to everyone rather than in a corner.
 I was also smiling a lot because I was engaged.
 It changed everything!”